Master of Science: Clinical Nurse Leader FAQs

 What else do I need to apply to the Nursing Program?

-You will need to submit two applications: a School of Nursing application as well as a Graduate School application.
+You will need to submit two applications: a College of Nursing application as well as a Graduate School application.

-How do I enroll for the programs delivered Online ?
+How do I enroll in classes for this program?

 To read about technical requirements for taking online courses, please click here.